About "our elbow deep" life style...

 Setting Up Pet Habitats

 Raising critters and selling critters may be our forte.
 However, we're just as concerned and focused on how to get your pet properly set up.
 And their set up can include a variety of different options, depending on what type of pet you're caring for.
+Our pet care guides are written by our in-house zoologists, who have years of hands-on experience with many reptiles, amphibians, and other exotic pets.
+If our articles and guides don't answer your questions, we encourage you to post your questions on our community-focused reptile forum.
+Here, you'll receive instant help from our herp-loving community and in-house zoologists who help moderate the forum.

 Your favorite reptile or amphibian needs a home.
 And reptile tanks will serve well for this purpose.
 However, there are many tanks on the market, and knowing which one is right for your pet can be a challenge.
 Some questions you'll need to know are: